sciencenerd-des/Resume_Projects/Project_2/growth-experimentation-portfolio/DECISION_MEMO.md

 ## 1. Hypothesis

-**If** we change the 'Sign Up' button color from Blue to Green on the mobile landing page
+**If** we change the 'Sign Up' button color from Blue button to Green button on the mobile landing page

 **Then** we will see a 15% increase in conversion rate